advanced-security/ghas-api-python-scripts/README.md

 Using the PDF mode needs you to install `playwright`, which isn't in the general `requirements.txt`.

-You can use `python3 -mpip install playwright` to get it.
+You can use `python3 -mpip install playwright` to get it, then run `playwright install` to install the required browsers.

 ```text
 usage: enrich_code_scanning_alerts.py [-h] [--mitre-cwe-csv MITRE_CWE_CSV] [--metadata-format {codeql,parse_ql}] [--debug] [--format {json,html,pdf}] [--fields FIELDS] [--groupby GROUPBY] alerts metadata scope